Disclaimer: This fanfic was based on the works of R. A. Salvatore.

 Zak pulled his hand back, eying the final result critically.
 He realized that his sketches were hardly the best a drow could do, but that didn't really matter.
 The boy watched the display in open-mouthed fascination, and the older elf had to stifle the urge to smirk at him again.
 Instead, he wondered what he should draw next.

-He had never met a dragon in his whole life—and for that, he was rather thankful—but he had seen a few well-made sculptures that could serve as reference material.
+He had never met a dragon in his whole life—a fact he hardly regretted—but he had seen a few well-made sculptures that could serve as reference material.
 His fingers moved to illustrate a beast with massive hind legs and outstretched wings, smoke rising from its mouth.
 Truth be told, it probably looked nothing like the real thing, not even like those sculptures, but it still made an impression on Drizzt.
 The boy stared at him imploringly.

 "A dragon," Zak explained in a low whisper.
 He wanted to say more, but the chanting had become quieter in the meantime, and he couldn't risk the priestesses noticing their extra activity.